victormhp/gentleman-programming--store/README.md

 ## Configuration

 To configure the page, you will need to create a .env file in the root directory of the project.
-You can use the .example.env file as a template:
+You can use the .env.example file as a template:

 ```
 VITE_APP_FIREBASE_API_KEY=''